Sudip-Pandit/AWS-Bigdata-Deep-Drive/README.md

   5. VPC is dedicated to each and every AWS account

   Subnet:

      -It is a range of IP addresses

      -We can launch resources available in AWS account into a specified subnet

      -It is also called logical subdivision of an IP network

-     -Only the communication over the internet, or virtual private gateway connection is possible once have a configuration of subnet with an internet gateway
+     -Only the communication over the internet, or virtual private gateway connection is possible once have a configuration of subnet with an internet gateway.

      -Always use a public subnet for resources that must be connected to the internet, but private subnet is never connected to the internet

      -In order to secure the resources available in AWS, we can put multiple security layers (including network lists and secuirty groups are mentioned)